 The Chaos Engine

-The Bitmap Brothers released The Chaos Engine for the Amiga and the Atari ST in 1993.
+The Bitmap Brothers released The Chaos Engine for the Amiga and the Atari ST in March of 1993.
 The Chaos Engine is a top-down run and gun game set in a steampunk world known as The World of Chaos.
 The Chaos Engine features single-player mode, 2-player coop and 8-way scrolling, movement and firing.
-In one-player mode the AI controls the other mercenary.

 In assuming the role of mercenary the object of The Chaos Engine is to destroy the time-space Chaos Engine and free its inventor trapped within, Baron Fortesque.